Godzilla (Shōwa): Roar

-When he first signed onto Godzilla, composer Akira Ifukube thought that the monster, being a reptile, should not roar at all.
-The director, Ishirō Honda, explained that the monster roaring was another consequence of the mutation.
+When composer Akira Ifukube first joined the Godzilla project, he thought that the monster, being a reptile, should not roar at all.
+The director, Ishirō Honda, explained that the monster's ability to roar was another consequence of the mutation.
 Sound technicians tried modifying the cries of lions, night herons, and tigers, which failed to fit the monster.
-Ifukube used a contrabass, to create the roar.
+Ifukube eventually picked contrabass to create the roar.
 He slackened the E-string and recorded his assistant, Sei Ikano, drawing his hands across it with a leather glove covered in pine tar, and then slowed down the roar during post-production.

 During the editing of Gigantis, the Fire Monster, Godzilla's roar was largely replaced with Anguirus' roar.